 At the end of the 1990s there was an outbreak of cases of HIV among people who inject drugs in Russia.
 At that time there were hardly any activities to support people living with HIV, or to prevent new cases.
 That is how it all started.
 Harm reduction activities in support of people who inject and who use drugs started by introducing clean needles and syringe exchange program, and we opened discussions about opiate substitution treatment.
 20 years ago, AIDS Foundation East-West was established to scale up these good practices of HIV prevention, treatment and care!
 There was a window of opportunity, the international and national communities felt that we could stop HIV in Eastern Europe and Central Asia (EECA).
 There were already so many lessons learnt from other countries, lessons that we could use for our work.
-Russia was more open to new ideas and interventions from other countries, so harm reduction activities could be introduced.
+Russia was and still is one of the countries in the region with most HIV cases.
+At that time, Russia was more open to new ideas and interventions from other countries, so harm reduction activities could be introduced.
 After Russia, our harm reduction activities also started in Ukraine, Kazakhstan and other countries in the region.